Woodstock Community Choir Board & Staff

 Cassandra’s love of singing and the arts came at an early age while growing up on a farm in Woodstock, IL.
-She is the owner of A Place to Shine Music, where for 25 years she has been teaching, performing, writing and producing music.
+She is the owner of A Place to Shine Music, where for almost 30 years, she has been teaching, performing, writing and producing music.
 After receiving a degree in Music Education and Vocal Performance from the University of Illinois in 1991, Cassandra continued her professional training in opera and acting in Chicago where she performed with the Grant Park Symphony, toured with The New Organization for Vocal Artistry and was an anthem soloist for the Chicago Bulls.
-She has had the pleasure of working with several amazing coaches and directors including Ollie Watts Davis (University of Illinois), Conductor-Donald Nally, Opera Singer-Kay Sparling and she spent 6 years training with world renowned opera singer/coach Winifred Faix Brown.
-She has extensive experience both as an actress and musical director and co-wrote/directed a children's musical entitled "Randolph's Dream."
+She has had the pleasure of working with several amazing coaches and directors.
+She has extensive experience both as an actress and musical director.
+She was also an extra in the movie Groundhog Day with Bill Murray filmed in her hometown of Woodstock!

 Diane Parrish grew up with musical instruments of all kinds.
 Music has always been a prominent part of her life and she has served as church accompanist and hand bell choir director.
 Diane undertook the Choir director position at the First United Methodist Church of Kirkland where she realized how little she knew about vocal music.
 Cassandra Vohs-Demann encouraged Diane to join the Woodstock Community Choir in its first season and learn by being part of a choir.
 The Woodstock Community Choir has been a source of joy and reconnection to her musical background.
 Being a member of the WCC under Cassandra's dynamic conducting gave Diane insight into vocal conducting and fueled Diane's desire to learn more from Cassandra.
 The intern assistant director position is an opportunity to improve her skills, continue learning from Cassandra, and grow personally in music conducting.
 The First United Methodist church of Kirkland choir has benefitted from her learning.